-Personal protective equipment, also known as PPE, is designed to protect workers from serious workplace injuries or illnesses resulting from contact with chemicals, radiological, physical, electrical, mechanical, or other workplace hazards, per OSHA.
-OSHA ultimately places the responsibility on the employer, as written in CFR 1910.132(d) (1).
+Per OSHA, personal protective equipment, also known as PPE, is designed to protect workers from serious workplace injuries or illnesses resulting from contact with chemicals, radiological, physical, electrical, mechanical, or other workplace hazards.
+However, OSHA ultimately places the responsibility on the employer, as written in CFR 1910.132(d) (1).

-Employers are responsible for providing a safe and healthy workplace for their employees, despite the fact that hazards exit in every workplace and in many different forms.
+Employers are responsible for providing a safe and healthy workplace for their employees, even though hazards exist in every workplace and in many different forms.

 Although PPE is vital for the protection of others, it’s generally the last line of defense after engineering controls, work practices, and administrative controls.